noddos/noddos/README.md

 __ReportTrafficToRfc1918__: should traffic to RFC1918 IP addresses be uploaded to the traffic stats API or not.
 There is currently no equivalent for IPv6 addresses.
 Default: false

-__ListenInterfaces__: (not currently implemented) Interfaces on which noddos should listen for SSDP traffic.
-Mutually exclusive with 'ipaddress'.
-Default: empty list, causes Noddos to listen on all interfaces and their IP addresses.
+__WanInterfaces__: Interfaces on which noddos should accept DNS answers.
+Default: empty list causes Noddos to discard all DNS answers, so one or more values should be provided for DNS snooping to work.

-__ListenIpaddresses__: (not currently implemented) IP address of the NICs connected to the network for noddos to listen for SSDP traffic on.
-Default: empty list, causes Noddos to listen on all interfaces and their IP addresses.
+__LanInterfaces__: Interfaces on which noddos should listen for DNS messages without answers.
+Currently unimplemented but planned: Noddos will only listen to SSDP multicast on these interfaces and Noddos will only perform ARP lookups on these interfaces.
+Default: empty list, which means Noddos will discard DNS queries so one or more values should be provided for DNS snooping to work.

 __TrafficReportInterval__: Interval between uploads of traffic stats for matched devices.
 To disable upload of traffic uploads, set this value to 0.
 Default: 3600 seconds

 __DeviceReportInterval__: Interval between uploads of data on unmatched devices.
 To disable upload of device reports, set this value to 0.
 Default: 14400 seconds

-__ExpireDnsQuery__: Cached DNS records will be pruned after this interval.
-This should be larger of typical largest TTL seen on DNS records.
-Default: 86400 seconds
-Default: 7 days

 __ExpireHost__: Cached Host records will be deleted if no traffic is seen from them based on this setting.
-Default: 604800 seconds
-Default: 7 days
+Default: 90 days

 ## Signals
 Noddos handles the following signals